jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## Death Star Goes KaBoom

 Stargazer, let's take a second to appreciate the irony of pain.
 Every lifeform hates it, but without feeling hunger, thirst, or cold, we wouldn't exist.
-Evolution is a problem solved with an adaption.
-Can a penguin in a zoo evolve to Antarctica's ever-changing environment?
+Evolution is series of adaptions to pain.
+A caged polar bear can't adapt to the Artic's changing environment.
+Only ones on the frontline can save the species.

-The middle-class flocked to Wikipedia as we did to internet music and movies by using torrent sites.
+The middle-class flocked to Wikipedia, internet music and movies.
 We didn't need marches or protests.
-We only needed to reach for a new tool, use the lever of power to evolve humanity.
-We bypass the Death Star when we do what's best for us.
+We only needed to use the best tool for the job.
+That's all it takes to evolve humantiy.

 And we're right to be selfish because we're the ones feeling frontline pain.

 Of course, the antagonists will disagree.
-After all, the formal education industry has given American college [students 1.5 trillion in student debt](https://en.wikipedia.org/wiki/Student_debt).
-Hollywood is given billions in subsidies despite having empty theatres, bad movies, off-shored production, and many splendid banquets and balls.
+But they have a distored perspective.
+After all, in just a few decades, the formal education industry has given American college [students 1.5 trillion in student debt](https://en.wikipedia.org/wiki/Student_debt).
+Hollywood is hardly thinking of the big-picture.
+They get billions in subsidies despite having empty theatres, bad movies, off-shored production, and many splendid banquets and balls.
 Not to mention a culture of "creative accounting" and sexual predators.

 The middle-class is the beacon of evolution because we have no ulterior motives.

-We are rational beings because we feel the pain of everyday life.
+We are rational beings marching to solve problems, because we feel the pain of everyday life.
 We rightfully rejected the dark majic of Blu-ray and HD-DVD, and endured the Death Star attacks when using BitTorrent and worked to evolve humanity.

 And if you still doubt Main Street being inherently just, realize this.

 Once protagonist Reed Hastings gave the public internet streaming at a fair price with Netflix (2008), the middle-class proved the frontline's superior ethics and morality.

 Look at the graph below.
 You'll see the Industrial Age evolving into the Internet Age.
-This is the power of an empowered middle-class practicing good politics and grabbing hold of the lever of power.
+This is the power of an empowered middle-class practicing good politics and grabbing levers of power.
 Evolution is always right in Nature, and Techvolution is always right in the game of civilization.

     <script type="text/javascript" src="https://ssl.gstatic.com/trends_nrtr/1605_RC01/embed_loader.js"></script>
     <script type="text/javascript">
       trends.embed.renderExploreWidget("TIMESERIES", {"comparisonItem":[{"keyword":"Torrent","geo":"US","time":"2004-01-01 2018-11-04"},{"keyword":"Netflix","geo":"US","time":"2004-01-01 2018-11-04"}],"category":0,"property":""}, {"exploreQuery":"date=all&geo=US&q=Torrent,Netflix&hl=en-US","guestPath":"https://trends.google.com:443/trends/embed/"});
     </script>

 Main Street flocked to Netflix because it was a fair deal and a much better product then either DVDs or torrents.
-Film producers got and society's entertainment distribution system upgraded to the Internet Age.
+We acted like player gods, upgraded our tools, and evolved our society to the Internet Age.

-During this transformation, I was working at the movie theater and buying DVDs when I could afford them.
+During this transformation, I was working at the movie theater, calling pirates thieves, and buying DVDs when I could afford them.
 Like most of Main Street, I got dozens collecting dust somewhere.
-Darth Blockbuster never said he was wrong about DVDs being better and indeed the moral choice.
+Darth Blockbuster never said he was wrong about DVDs being better and the moral choice.

 I wonder, do you think the Sith Lord will buy them all back?
 I'll talk half-price.